 One of the BBQ world's greatest debates-wet ribs or dry ribs.
 Dry ribs contain dry rub ingredients.
 While wet ribs or sticky ribs get BBQ sauce slathered on the 15 minutes to an hour.
 This is obviously a personal preference and will ultimately need to be taken to the plate for an accurate answer.

 Head to any grocery store and you'll find an unlimited amount of barbeque sauces claiming to be the best.
 We prefer a little creativity when it comes to wet ribs.
-So, if you have a homemade concoction you're willing to share with first-time rib smokers let us know in the comment section at the bottom.
 Add your sauce to your ribs using a basting brush during the final leg.
 (Last 15 minutes to hour.)

 First Timer Tip: Never put your BBQ sauce on for the full cook time or it will burn!

 Mustard, Mayo, butter, etc. Anything that can create separation between the salt and pepper and pork allowing us to add extra layers of flavors.
 Binders also protect the meat and hold moisture in.

 First, salt and pepper your ribs.
 Then, add a thin layer of mustard (your binder.)
 In a bowl, mix 1 cup of Camp Chef All-Purpose Seasoning with 1 cup of brown sugar.
 Sprinkle the concoction across the entire surface of your ribs.

 TIME + TEMP